gleam-lang/gleam/notes/talk.md

 ```
 "Hello, world!"

-- word "Hello"
+- word : "Hello"
-- punctuation ","
+- comma
-- space " "
+- space
-- word "world"
+- word : "world"
-- punctuation "!"
+- exclaimation mark
 ```

 For example, if we took the English sentence "Hello, world!" and tokenize it we might end up with something like this.

 We have 5 tokens, the first one is a word with a value of "Hello".
-The second is a piece of punctuation with a value of a comma.
+The second is a comma.
 The third is a space.
 The fourth is word with a value of "world".
-And lastly we have another punctuation token with the value of an exclaimation mark.
+And lastly we an exclaimation mark.

 ```
 "1 |> add 2"